javascript-tutorial/server/README.md

 # Translating images

-Most pictures are in SVG format.
-Strings inside it are usually just text, they can be replaced.
+The text in SVG pictures can be translated as well.

-That's great, as there are many strings in English in images, like tips, notes, etc. They look nice when translated.
+There's a special script for that.
+It takes `images.yml` from the repository root, and then replaces strings in all svgs according to its content.

-Image translations reside in `images.yml` in the repository root, for example: <https://github.com/javascript-tutorial/ru.javascript.info/blob/master/images.yml>.
-Please, create it if needed.
+**Step 1.** You should make `images.yml` with translations in the repository root, for example: <https://github.com/javascript-tutorial/ru.javascript.info/blob/master/images.yml>.

 The file format is "YAML", it's quite easy to understand: